LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 ==============

 IPv4 addresses consist of four numbers from 0 to 255 separated by periods.
-Each number represents a single 8 bit integer and the entire IP address represents a 32 bit integer.
-There are thus effectively about 4 billion IPv4 addresses.
+Each number represents a single 8-bit integer and the entire IP address represents a 32-bit integer, so there are effectively about 4 billion IPv4 addresses.
 A typical IP address appears as follows:

 .. code-block:: none